Carnoustie Golf Links: The Toughest of All Open Rota Courses?

 Would I say Carnoustie is one of my very favorite courses I’ve played?

 Probably not.
-But that’s just because based on my skill level and personal affinity, I’ll usually choose fun and unique over difficult and strategic.
+But that’s just personal preference.
+I’ll usually choose fun and unique over difficult and strategic.

 The greens were some of the best in Scotland, the caddies were the absolute best I’ve had anywhere, and while sure, it may not be as scenic as say a Turnberry or Cruden Bay, it does have unique challenges that no other course in Scotland can compare to.